International response to the Holocaust: Évian Conference

 The Évian Conference was convened at the initiative of Franklin D. Roosevelt in July 1938 to discuss the problem of Jewish refugees.
 For ten days, from July 6 to July 15, delegates from thirty-two countries met at Évian-les-Bains, France.
 However, most western countries were reluctant to accept Jewish refugees, and the question was not resolved.
 The Dominican Republic was the only country willing to accept Jewish refugees—up to 100,000.

 Bermuda Conference

 The UK and the US met in Bermuda in April 1943 to discuss the issue of Jewish refugees who had been liberated by Allied forces and the Jews who remained in Nazi-occupied Europe.
 The Bermuda Conference led to no change in policy; the Americans would not change their immigration quotas to accept the refugees, and the British would not alter its immigration policy to permit them to enter Palestine.

-The failure of the Bermuda Conference prompted U.S. Secretary of the Treasury Henry Morgenthau, the only Jewish member of Franklin D. Roosevelt's cabinet, to publish a white paper entitled Report to the Secretary on the Acquiescence of this Government to the Murder of the Jews.
+The failure of the Bermuda Conference prompted U.S. Secretary of the Treasury Henry Morgenthau, the only Jewish member of Franklin D. Roosevelt's cabinet, to publish a white paper titled Report to the Secretary on the Acquiescence of this Government to the Murder of the Jews.
 This led to the creation of a new agency, the War Refugee Board.